Towards Ontology-driven development with derived data, process, object, and message models.

 This article introduces the FIB-DM, an Enterprise Data Model transformed from the Financial Industry Business Ontology.

-Industry standard reference ontology
+Industry-standard reference ontology

-FIBO is the authoritative model of Financial Industry concepts, their definitions, and relations.
+FIBO is the authoritative model of Financial Industry concepts, their definitions,

 The Financial Industry Business Ontology (FIBO) is a business conceptual model developed by our members of how all financial instruments, business entities and processes work in the financial industry.